 AMD happens when the macula begins to break down.
 The macula is located in the center of the retina and provides us with sight in the center of our field of vision.
 With less of the macula working, central vision begins to get worse.

-The two primary types of AMD have different causes:
+The 2 primary types of AMD have different causes: